RicardoGomesRocha/Hacker-Rank-Challenges/README.md

 # HackerRank problem-solving solutions ✅

-This project will hold [HankerRank](https://www.hackerrank.com/) solutions.
-Hanker rank is a nice place to practice __problem-solving capabilities in order to maintain my mind sharp__.
+This project contains a set of [HankerRank](https://www.hackerrank.com/) solutions.
+Hanker rank is a nice place to practice __problem-solving capabilities, maintaining my mind sharp__.

 A more formal definition for what HackerRank is: